Bailly (crater)

-The crater area(bottom) in a selenochromatic image(Si) with some selenochromatic landmarks (yellow).

-Bailly is a lunar impact crater that is located near the south-west limb of the Moon.
-It was named after French astronomer Jean S. Bailly.
+Bailly is an enormous lunar impact crater that is located near the south-west limb of the Moon.
+It is the largest walled plain on the visible face of the Moon, spanning a diameter of 300 km.
 The oblique viewing angle gives the crater a foreshortened appearance, and the location near the limb can limit visibility due to libration.
 The most favorable time for viewing this feature is near the full moon when the terminator is crossing the crater wall.

+This formation was named after French astronomer Jean S. Bailly (1736-1793).
+Its designation was officially adopted by the International Astronomical Union in 1935.
+The name was introduced into lunar nomenclature by Johann H. Schröter in 1791.